KoKleppe/Cognitive-Model-Human-interval-timing/README.md

 # Project Title

-This scripts shows an analysis and a model of an experiment whereby participants were instructed to reproduce short intervals.
-The model relies on Bayesian inference whereby a range intervals are each associated with a probability of retrieval.
-A linear regression was used to determine what parameters (previous encountered duraction,  ) had the greatest influenced on the reproduced interval.
+This scripts shows an analysis and a model of an experiment whereby participants were instructed to reproduce short intervals coming from either a short or long condition.
+The model relies on Bayesian inference whereby a range of intervals are each associated with a probability of retrieval.
+A linear regression was used to determine what parameters (previous encountered duration, current condition, duration relative to the condition, etc) had the greatest influenced on the reproduced interval.

 ## Methods used